Updated 20 April 2019

 We note that families who have recently lost loved ones on ET 302 have family assistance rights under international civil aviation guidance material published by the International Civil Aviation Origanisation (ICAO).

 In addition and thereafter, families should seek competent legal advice before accepting any compensation payment (including advance payments) or signing any “release” document as these may hinder claims to other compensation they may be entitled to.
+Details of our Team working on ET302 cases is below.

 Claims in foreign jurisdictions